|

 Electronics might be regarded as fixed infrastructures that provide switchable channels for electric current.
 The devices are designed robustly enough to permit two vastly different levels of current, allowing the familiar approach of binary logics to design circuits and make them modular.

-Things are very different in biological cells: nothing is ‘fixed’, everything is in flux.
-Individual components of cells undergo state transitions but also strongly vary in numbers.
 Individual cells will have vastly different numbers of a specific mRNA, even if the cells are genetically identical and are kept under identical conditions, for instance.
-Instead of a fixed infrastructure, cells are thus better regarded as highly complex joint probability distributions over their components; there is a large degree of stochastic variation.
+Instead of a fixed infrastructure, cells are thus better regarded as highly complex joint probability distributions over their components;

-A better understanding of how cells work and how they can be manipulated is therefore a formidable challenge.
 We want to advance the field by employing an interdisciplinary approach based on precise measurements, data at single-cell, single-molecule and genome-wide resolution, and theoretical analysis.